Meritage Portfolio Management Invests $6.40 Million in O’Reilly Automotive, Inc. (NASDAQ:ORLY)

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Romano Brothers AND Company bought a new stake in shares of O’Reilly Automotive during the fourth quarter worth $27,000.
-Riverview Trust Co grew its stake in shares of O’Reilly Automotive by 56.5% during the third quarter.
-Riverview Trust Co now owns 36 shares of the specialty retailer’s stock valued at $25,000 after purchasing an additional 13 shares during the last quarter.
-Legacy Bridge LLC increased its holdings in shares of O’Reilly Automotive by 180.0% in the fourth quarter.
-Legacy Bridge LLC now owns 56 shares of the specialty retailer’s stock valued at $47,000 after purchasing an additional 36 shares in the last quarter.
-Beacon Capital Management LLC lifted its holdings in O’Reilly Automotive by 51.4% during the 4th quarter.
-Beacon Capital Management LLC now owns 56 shares of the specialty retailer’s stock worth $47,000 after buying an additional 19 shares in the last quarter.
-Finally, Fiduciary Alliance LLC bought a new position in O’Reilly Automotive in the 4th quarter valued at $50,000.
-90.50% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also recently modified their holdings of the company.
+NorthRock Partners LLC bought a new stake in shares of O’Reilly Automotive during the fourth quarter valued at approximately $271,000.
+Gladstone Institutional Advisory LLC boosted its stake in O’Reilly Automotive by 58.2% during the fourth quarter.
+Gladstone Institutional Advisory LLC now owns 3,528 shares of the specialty retailer’s stock valued at $2,978,000 after buying an additional 1,298 shares during the last quarter.
+NorthCrest Asset Manangement LLC grew its holdings in O’Reilly Automotive by 13.9% during the 4th quarter.
+NorthCrest Asset Manangement LLC now owns 1,924 shares of the specialty retailer’s stock valued at $1,623,000 after buying an additional 235 shares in the last quarter.
+CWM LLC raised its holdings in shares of O’Reilly Automotive by 8.4% during the 4th quarter.
+CWM LLC now owns 1,093 shares of the specialty retailer’s stock worth $922,000 after acquiring an additional 85 shares in the last quarter.
+Finally, Castleview Partners LLC boosted its position in shares of O’Reilly Automotive by 4.2% during the 4th quarter.
+Castleview Partners LLC now owns 495 shares of the specialty retailer’s stock valued at $418,000 after acquiring an additional 20 shares during the last quarter.
+90.50% of the stock is currently owned by institutional investors.

 Insider Buying and Selling at O’Reilly Automotive